-If you are a teacher and your students could use additional support with any sort of project, please contact Programs Director Christina Perry by emailing email@example.com.
+If you are a teacher and your students could use additional support with any sort of project, please contact Programs Director Christina Perry by emailing firstname.lastname@example.org.
 Let us know what you’re working on, when, and where — and we’ll dispatch an enthusiastic batch of trained tutors to your school.
+There is no cost passed to the teacher or school; all of 826 Valencia’s programs are completely free.
 (Please note: we are currently unable to provide support to any schools outside of San Francisco.
 As we continue to expand our efforts, we hope to widen our reach.)

 In addition to our presence in teacher’s classrooms on a project-basis, we staff two dedicated 826 Writers’ Rooms to support teachers and students on site throughout the year.
 Our staff work with the administration of each school to serve all students, and particularly focus on supporting English Language Learners.
 Teachers report that students develop their ideas more fully and express themselves more clearly as a result of the support in the Writers’ Rooms.

 Our approach works in a simple yet effective way: a teacher sends half of their class to the Writers’ Room to work with our volunteers while they work with the other half.
+Then they swap, so all students get a chance to work one-on-one with a tutor.
 This means that all students receive significantly more attention and feedback.

 Since building the first Writer’s Room in 2003 at Everett Middle School, its success has inspired the launch of two more.
 We hosted a Writers’ Room at James Lick Middle School for several years, where we produced a mighty student-authored magazine called Slick.
-The Writers’ Room at Everett is still going strong, and we’re in our 11th year publishing the Straight-up News, a bilingual school newspaper written and edited by Everett students.
-In the fall of 2014 we opened our third Writers’ Room at Mission High School, where, among other projects, Mission Magazine is written by the 9th grade Ethnic Studies class, dedicated to social justice issues and subjects that the student authors are passionate about.
+The Writers’ Room at Everett is in its 11th year publishing the Straight-up News, a bilingual school newspaper written and edited by Everett students.
+In the fall of 2014 we opened another Writers’ Room at Mission High School, where, among other projects, Mission Magazine is written by the 9th grade Ethnic Studies class, dedicated to social justice issues and subjects that the student authors are passionate about.
 In all three cases, school administrators report that since we’ve been there, scores have gone up and writing skills have improved dramatically.

 Buena Vista Horace Mann School Annex